Building and installing rocAL from source code

 To use FFmpeg on SLES and RedHat, the FFmpeg-dev package must be installed manually.

-To build and install rocAL for the HIP backend, create the build_hip directory under the rocAL root directory.
-Change directory to build_hip:
+To build and install rocAL, create the build directory under the rocAL root directory.
+Change directory to build:

 Use cmake to generate a makefile: